spell-music/csound-expression/tutorial/chapters/EventsTutorial.md

 An event stream is a `Functor`.
 We can map it with the function `fmap`.
-Also there are usefull functions:
+Also there are useful functions:

 ~~~haskell
 filterE :: (a -> BoolD) -> Evt a -> Evt a
 appendE :: Tuple a => a -> (a -> a -> a) -> Evt a -> Evt a
 ~~~

-We can filter the events and we can accumulate some value uppon events.
+We can filter the events and we can accumulate some value upon events.

 Also the event stream is a monoid.
 An empty stream is a unit and the merge of two event streams is `mappend`.
 So with `mappen` we